atsepkov/zen-proof-of-concept/README.md

 - `GET /editor` – React JDM editor prefilled with a sample shipping rule.
 It can load existing rules and publish updates to a local SQLite database.
 - `GET /analyze` – interactive page to generate sample parts and run them through a ruleset via Zen Engine.
+The analyzer inspects the rule's input fields to prefill compatible part properties.
 - `POST /rulesets` – backend endpoint used by the editor to save rules.
 Versions are automatically incremented.
 - `GET /rules` – list all available rule IDs.